Infusing the Compassion Of Buddhism and the Virtues of Stoicism

 So how did Buddhism come into the Picture?

-So of course I wound up at the Shambhala center, the only Buddhist center in town at the time.
-Had no idea what kind of transformation I was stepping into.
+So, of course, I wound up at the Shambhala center, the only Buddhist center in town at the time.
+I had no idea what kind of transformation I was stepping into.
 My first teaching and empowerments (including Vajrasattva) were given by a renowned Dzogchen Master who just escaped to Mustang, in Nepal next to Tibet.